yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/csliderctrl-class.md

 ### <a name="parameters"></a>Parametry

 *nSize*<br/>
-Nowy rozmiar wiersza kontrolki suwaka.
+Nowy rozmiar linii kontrolki suwaka.

 ### <a name="return-value"></a>Wartość zwracana